-If you use property for both business or investment purposes and for personal purposes, you must allocate the basis based on the use.
-Only the basis allocated to the business or investment use of the property can be depreciated.
+If you use property for both business or for production of income purposes, and for personal purposes, you must allocate the basis based on the use.
+Only the basis allocated to the business or the production of income part of the property can be depreciated.

 Your original basis in property is adjusted (increased or decreased) by certain events.
 For example, if you make improvements to the property, increase your basis.
 If you take deductions for depreciation or casualty losses, or claim certain credits, reduce your basis.

 The basis of property you buy is usually its cost.
 The cost is the amount you pay in cash, debt obligations, other property, or services.
 Your cost also includes amounts you pay for the following items:

 In addition, the basis of real estate and business assets may include other items.